“Dear Orna and Matthew,

 Love doesn’t work that way.
 Love is infinite, unconditional, and for everyone.
 There is no higher power deciding who gets love and who doesn’t.
 Fate is not controlling your love life.

-Instead, you can use this experience to understand why you are stuck on a person who does not return your affections and how to change this situation so you can grow toward your highest and best self.
+Instead, you can use this experience to understand why you are stuck on a person who does not return your affection and how to change this situation so you can grow toward your highest and best self.
 To discover how to get over unrequited love, you have to understand what is going on inside of you that keeps you stuck on someone who doesn’t love you back.

 Why Is It So Hard Getting Over Unrequited Love?